This topic introduces the basic concepts used in Data Lake Analytics (DLA).

 - DDL: Refer to the Hive standards.

 - DCL: Refer to the MySQL database standards.

-- DML: For the serverless SQL engine, you can refer to the Presto standards.
+- DML: For the serverless Presto engine, you can refer to the Presto standards.
 For the serverless Spark engine, you can refer to the Spark standards.